 Northwestern does not currently offer booster shot clinics.

-Do students need to be vaccinated if they have already been diagnosed with COVID-19?
+Can I get a booster dose if I have already been diagnosed with COVID-19?

 How do I request an exception to the booster requirement?